-Silk with rams
+Silk fragments with ram design

 Warp-faced compound plain weave in silk

-Length 6.6 cm x Width 3 cm (largest fragment)
+Length 6.6 cm x width 3 cm (largest fragment)

 Museum no. LOAN:STEIN.214 (L.C.i.010)

 © Victoria and Albert Museum, London

 On loan from Government of India and the Archaeological Survey of India

 The design on these two small fragments suggests a Western influence on Chinese silk production.
 The fragments are of warp-faced compound plain weave with continuous silk fibre with little or no twist, which identifies the making as traditional Chinese.
 However, the two confronting rams with twisted bodies within lozenge compartments are more in line with Western decoration of the time.